David Feherty: Media career

 On his nightly cable news television show Countdown, Keith Olbermann went as far as to say the "soon to be ex-CBS Sports golf analyst David Feherty", based on comments Feherty made in the D-magazine article, leaving the audience with the impression CBS Sports was about to let Feherty go for his remarks.
 About two weeks later, Feherty announced the PGA Tour's Valero Texas Open, in San Antonio for CBS.

 In August 2015, Feherty left CBS following his final event with the network—The Barclays.
 In September 2015, it was announced that Feherty would be moving to NBC Sports and Golf Channel full-time beginning in 2016, serving a similar role as he did with CBS.
 The deal also included renewal for Feherty on Golf Channel, a first-look development deal with Universal Television, and the ability for the two to collaborate on other projects, including some outside of golf.

+After his eponymous TV show's 10th season, the program was canceled in January 2021.

 In July 2022, it was announced that Feherty would leave NBC Sports and join the broadcast team at LIV Golf.